Nibble and Dine

 7. Add the well-drained tuna into the sauce, whisk to combine.

-8. Once the pasta and broccoli has finished cooking, drain it very well and add it back into the stock pot.
+8. Finish the pasta: Once the pasta and broccoli have finished cooking, drain them very well and add them back into the empty stock pot.
 Immediately pour the finished sauce over the pasta and stir gently to combine.
-Serve immediately, sprinkled on top with the buttery bread topping and snipped chives (optional).
+Serve immediately, sprinkled on top with the buttery bread topping.

 Notes